Coding Quests

 └── StatsComponent (health, stamina)

-Each system is independent.
-The StateMachine manages which behavior is active.
-The InputController buffers inputs so actions feel responsive.
+Each system minds its own business.
+The StateMachine decides which behavior is active.
+The InputController buffers inputs.
 The StatsComponent tracks health and stamina.
-They talk to each other through signals and shared references - never by reaching deep into another system's internals.
+They talk through signals and shared references, never by reaching deep into another system's internals.
+Boring discipline, huge payoff.

 The State Machine Is Non-Negotiable

-If there's one pattern you need for a souls-like, it's a state machine.
-Every action the player takes - idle, walk, run, attack, dodge, stagger, die - is a state with its own entry logic, frame-by-frame behavior, and exit conditions.
+If there's one pattern you need for a souls-like, it's the state machine.
+Every action the player takes (idle, walk, run, attack, dodge, stagger, die) is a state with its own entry logic, frame-by-frame behavior, and exit conditions.
+No flag soup scattered across forty functions.

 GDScript